GithubUser785/ESP32-ST7789-240-240-Breakout-Game/README.md

 ## Contributing
 Feel free to open issues or submit pull requests if you have suggestions or improvements.

+## To Add
+Background
+Sprites
+Start Screen
+Scoring on Internet (maybe)

 ## Acknowledgements
 - TFT_eSPI library by Bodmer
 - Joystick module and buzzer components